dwhiffing/fury/content/aar/cf/cf2/cf2_aj/body.md

-Meanwhile, the Kennedy group, which has been sailing along in a stately fashion while rearranging its formation, suddenly reports torpedoes coming in from behind\!
+Meanwhile, the Kennedy group, which has been sailing along in a stately fashion while rearranging its formation, suddenly reports torpedoes coming in from behind!
 The startled group accelerates as fast as it can, while launching helicopters and S-3s down the torpedo bearing, and fortunately the torpedoes run out of fuel before they reach us.
 It seems the sub captain fired a little early.
 The S-3 soon picks up the contact, and sends the Kilo to the grave, and the Kennedy group resumes course.